NLIreland/puppet-fcrepo/README.md

 #####`tomcat_source`

-The *exact* name of the Tomcat source distribution package, in *.tar.gz format.
+The *exact* name of the Tomcat binary distribution package, in *.tar.gz format.
 This file should be installed under the module's `files/` directory (usually `/etc/puppet/modules/fcrepo/files/`).